The UW System High Impact Practices (HIPs) Initiative is a system-level priority in the UW System’s 2020FWD Framework.

 This two-year NASH grant focuses on scaling implementation of High Impact Practices and Equity-Minded Learning Pathways with intentional mechanisms for ensuring access to low income and under-represented minority students.
 The grant period is January 2018 through December 2019.

-Five UW institutions (UW-Eau Claire, UW-Green Bay, UW-Milwaukee, UW-Parkside, and UW-Parkside) are participating in this grant.
-Each institution’s team developed and is implementing institution plans.
-In addition, the five institutions came together for four convenings to share ideas and information.
-The five institutions will meet once more, in February 2020, to share final thoughts and information.
+Five UW universities (UW-Eau Claire, UW-Green Bay, UW-Milwaukee, UW-Parkside, and UW-Parkside) participated in this grant.
+Each university’s team developed and is implementing university plans.
+In addition, the five universities came together for four convenings to share ideas and information.
+The five universities had their last meeting in February 2020 to share final thoughts and information.